-Complete spouse's information if you and y our spouse plan to fi For cale endar year or fis cal year: Your Social Security Number Spouse's Social Security No umber Begini ning (MM-DD-YY) Ending (MM-DD-YY)) Your First Name M.I.
-Spouse's First Name N 1.1.
-Amoun t of this Payment Your Last Name Spouse's Last Name (\$ , . .00 Address Apartment Number City County (Enter first 5 letters) State Zip Code Country (If not U.S.)
+Complete spouse's information if you and your spouse e plan to file For calendar year a joint return. or fiso cal year: Your Social Security Number Spouse's Social Security Number Beginn ing (MM-DD-YY) Ending (MM-DD-YY)

+Your First Name M.I.
+Spouse's First Name M.I.
+Amount of this Payment Your Last Name Spouse's Last Name \$ 0 Address Apartment Number City County (Enterfirst 5) letters) S State Zip Code Country (If not U.S.)

-Page 2, NC-40 Instr., Web, 12-21 Worksheet for Computation of N.C.
+Worksheet for Computation of N.C.
 Estimated Income Tax

-• 1.
+$\overline{}$ 1.
 Estimated Federal Adjusted Gross Income 1 2.
 Estimated Additions to Federal Adjusted Gross Income (See Individual Income Tax Instructions for Form D-400) 2 3.
 Add Lines 1 and 2 and enter the total 3 4.
 Estimated Deductions from Federal Adjusted Gross Income (See Individual Income Tax Instructions for Form D-400) 4 5.
-Child Deduction (Important: Effective for tax years beginning on or after January 1, 2022, the amount of the N.C. child deduction increased.
-To determine the amount of the deduction, see the Department's website.)
+Child Deduction (Important: To determine the amount of the deduction, see the Department's website.)
 5 6.
 N.C.
 Standard Deduction or N.C.
-Itemized Deductions 6 (Important: The N.C. standard deduction and the N.C. itemized deductions are not identical to the federal amounts and are subject to certain limitations.
+Itemized Deductions 6 ( Important: The N.C. standard deduction and the N.C. itemized deductions are not identical to the federal amounts and are subject to certain limitations.
 If you plan to claim the N.C. standard deduction, use the amount shown below for your filing status.)
 7. Estimated North Carolina Taxable Income (Add Lines 4, 5, and 6; subtract the total from Line 3) 7 8.
-Amount of Tax - Use the Tax Rate shown below 8 9. a.
+Amount of Tax (Use the Tax Rate shown below) 8 9. a.
 Estimated N.C.
 Income Tax Withheldaa. b.
 Estimated Tax Creditsb c.
-Other Tax Paymentscc.
-10. Add Lines 9a, 9b, and 9c.
-10 11.
-Estimated Income Tax (Subtract Line 10 from Line 8) If \$1,000 or more, fill out and mail the estimated income tax form along with your payment; if less than \$1,000, no payment is required at this time 11.
-12 If the first payment you are required to make is due April 15, enter 1/4 of Line 11 here and in 12. the space marked "Amount of this Payment" on Form NC-40.
-Round off cents to the nearest whole dollar 12
+Other Tax Payments 10.
+Add Lines 9a, 9b, and 9c 10 11.
+Estimated Income Tax (Subtract Line 10 from Line 8.
+If \$1,000 or more, fill out and mail the estimated income tax form along with your payment.
+If less than \$1,000, no payment is required at this time.)
+11 12.
+If the first payment you are required to make is due April 15, enter 1/4 of Line 11 here and in the space marked "Amount of this Payment" on Form NC-40.
+(Round off cents to the nearest whole dollar) 12

-For Tax Years Beginning on or after January 1, 2022 -
+For Tax Years Beginning on or after January 1, 2025

-Tax Rate North Carolina Standard Deduction

-Filing Status N.C.
-Standard Deduction

-4.99% of North Carolina Taxable Income Married, filing jointly/surviving spouse Head of Household Single Married, filing separately \$ 25,500 \$ 19,125 \$ 12,750 \$ 12,750
+Tax Rate North Carolina Standard Deduction Filing Status N.C.
+Standard Deduction 4.25% of North Carolina Taxable Income Married, filing jointly/surviving spouse Head of Household \$ 25,500 \$ 19.125 Single Married, filing separately \$ 12,750 \$ 12.750